 PaperWorks meetings are open to members, guests, and the public free of charge.
 They are held on the 2nd Thursday of the month.

 The business meeting starts at 10am and the program follows at 11am.
-(The Murphy Gallery is reserved from 9am-1pm, so you can come early or stay later to visit & reconnect with others!).
+(The Murphey Gallery is reserved from 9am-1pm, so you can come early or stay later to visit & reconnect with others!).

-Location: East Murphey Gallery at St. Philip's in the Hills Episcopal Church, located on the northeast corner of Campbell Ave. and River Road.
+Location: The Murphey Gallery is on the east side of St. Philip's in the Hills Episcopal Church.
+The Church is located on the northeast corner of Campbell Ave. and River Road.

 For more information, contact